 Based on its current assets, and absent an exemption under the U.S. Investment Company Act, Alaris may be deemed to be an "investment company" as defined in the U.S. Investment Company Act.
 The U.S. Investment Company Act, among other things, prohibits foreign investment companies from publicly offering their securities in the United States.
-However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued, other than outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulations S, to persons that are (a)(1) located in the United States, or (2) are U.S. Persons, or (3) are acquiring securities for the account or benefit of persons located in the United States, or U.S. Persons, that are (b) Qualified Purchasers (as defined in Section 2(a)(51)(A) of the U.S. Investment Company Act), and (c) it does not make, or propose to make, a public offering of its securities in the United States.
-Consequently, to comply with the Section 3(c)7) exemption, Common Shares will be issued by Alaris only: (i) outside the United States to non-U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons, that are Qualified U.S. Purchasers (which are required to be a Qualified Institutional Buyers).
-Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons, that are Qualified U.S. Purchasers (which are required to be a Qualified Institutional Buyers).
-Additionally, generally, Qualified U.S. Purchasers that hold Common Shares may not resell their Commo
+However, Alaris relies on the exemption provided in Section 3(c)(7) of the U.S. Investment Company Act, which provides that a company is excluded from the definition of an "investment company", and is therefore excluded from regulation under the U.S. Investment Company Act, if its securities have only been issued, other than outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulations S, to persons that are (a)(i) located in the United States, or (ii) are U.S. Persons, or (iii) are acquiring securities for the account or benefit of persons located in the United States, or U.S. Persons, that are (b) Qualified Purchasers (as defined in Section 2(a)(51)(A) of the U.S. Investment Company Act) and (c) it does not make, or propose to make, a public offering of its securities in the United States.
+Consequently, to comply with the Section 3(c)7) exemption, Common Shares will be issued by Alaris only: (A) outside the United States to non-U.S. Persons in offshore transactions in reliance on Regulation S, or (B) inside the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons, that are Qualified U.S. Purchasers that hold Common Shares may not resell their Common Shares in the United States or to U.S. Persons, or for the account or benefit of persons located in the United States or U.S. Persons.